Monica Bellucci: 2018–present: Recent career

 In 2021, at the 66th David di Donatello ceremony, Bellucci received a David Special Award for her career achievements.
 She co-starred as part of an ensemble cast including Liam Neeson and Guy Pearce in Martin Campbell's action thriller Memory (2022), in which she played Davana Sealman, an unscrupulous real-estate magnate.
 She was initially interested in the duality of the antagonist's persona she would play and wanted to avoid typecasting based on her physical appearance, which she had experienced in the past.
 According to Entertainment Weekly critic Leah Greenblatt Memory is "wrapped in leaden dialogue and B-movie cliché" and Bellucci appears "blasé".
 In 2022, Bellucci performed Maria Callas: Letters and Memoirs at Her Majesty's Theatre in London, Chatelet Theatre in Paris, and at venues in Istanbul and Los Angeles.

 In January 2023, at 58, Bellucci performed the play at the Beacon Theatre in New York City.
 In 2023, recalling Irréversible, Bellucci told The New York Times her "days of acting in transgressive movies are behind her" because she is a mother.
 In 2023, Bellucci entered talks to star in Beetlejuice Beetlejuice as Delores, Betelgeuse's ex-wife and the movie's villain.
 She won the Nastro d'Argento Award for Protagonist of the Year in Documentaries 2024 for her interpretation of Callas in Letters and Memoirs.

+In 2026, Bellucci starred in the Italian coming-of-age drama film Ketticè, written and directed by Giovanni Tortorici and produced by Luca Guadagnino.
+She played a supporting role as the mother of the lead character, Giulio (Salvatore Gallina).
+Her character is a quasi-caricatured, elegant yet eccentric and slightly violent aristocratic matron navigating a bourgeois social role.
+The film had its world premiere in the main competition at the 79th Locarno Film Festival on August 8, 2026, where Bellucci's performance was highlighted by critics for its sense of irony and project of a "self-aware drama queen".
+The film was released for nationwide theatrical distribution in Italy on September 3, 2026, by Piper Film.